cbusillo/macos-game-patches/docs/dev-environments.md

 Machine-specific details (hostnames, mounts, personal paths, credentials) should live in `.local.md` (gitignored).

+To get started:

+- Copy `.local.md.example` to `.local.md` and fill in your environment.
+- Keep `.local.md` limited to details that should never land in a PR.

 ## macOS (primary)

 - CrossOver/Wine used to run the Windows game binaries.